Ihinizzy/VechicleTrader_Regression/README.md

 There is a need for a used car price prediction system to effectively determine the worthiness of the car using a variety of models to assist in decision making.

 **Models used**
-*Linear Regression
+* Linear Regression
-*Random Forest Regression
+* Random Forest Regression
-*Ridge Regression
+* Ridge Regression
-*Lasso Regression
+* Lasso Regression

 **Dataset Features**
 * public_reference- Unable to get actionable information on this variable
-* reg_code- Unable to get actionable information on this variable
+* reg_code-  way of identifying vehicles
 * mileage- The standard mileage offered by the car company (Lower is usually better)
 * standard_colour- Body paint color of vehicle at time of sale (5-total)
   - **Grey**